jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-environment.rst

    your user's repository has changed since the last sync.
 You should familiarize yourself with the `nbgitpuller merging behavior <https://github.com/data-8/nbgitpuller#merging-behavior>`_ prior to using the tool in production.

-Note that you can also include other commands in the ``command:`` section to perform actions like downloading data with ``wget``.
-However, keep in mind that this command will be run **each time** a user starts their server.

 .. _apply the changes: extending-jupyterhub.html#apply-config-changes
 .. _downloading and installing Docker: https://store.docker.com/search?offering=community&platform=desktop%2Cserver&q=&type=edition